Eva-Kuk/unique-wings/TESTING.md

     SOLVED BY:

-    - Add signals in the Product app, which will fire whenewer the `Review` is created  for that product and register signal in apps.py
+    - Add signals in the Product app, which will fire whenever the `Review` is created  for that product and register signal in apps.py
     - modify the calculate_rating method

     BEFORE CHANGES: